FANMixco/toastmasters-timer-legacy/README.md

 - 12 minutes speech.
 - 15 minutes speech.
 - 20 minutes speech.
-- Custom speeches up to 24 hours.
+- Custom speeches for up to 24 hours.

 All speeches are recorded for sharing it with your members or guests.